h4 shape 1

 Our PAS 2035 Retrofit Design Process

 Adhering to the principles outlined in PAS 2035, our retrofit design process begins with a thorough assessment of the existing building to identify potential areas for improvement.
-This initial step guarantees that all subsequent actions are informed and strategically targeted to enhance the building's performance and user comfort while minimising environmental impact.
+This initial step helps ensure that subsequent actions are informed by accurate building data and targeted at improving performance and occupant comfort while reducing environmental impact.

 Our PAS 2035 Retrofit Design Process is structured as follows: